twhite2219/Alpha-Cab/README.md

 # Alpha-Cab
-Web-based booking system for a cab company (brief provided).
+Web-based booking system for a minicab company using MySQL database, servlets and Google map services (brief provided).